 Contrary to Japan’s previous position on not increasing the funding, the outcomes of these negotiations constitute an increase in funding and adjustments to the items to be funded.

-Japan’s Ministry of Defence estimated in 2015 that Japan provided more than 80% of US stationing costs.
+Japan’s Ministry of Defense estimated in 2015 that Japan provided more than 80% of US stationing costs.
 Mindful of US pressures in negotiations, Japan completed the US-Japan Trade Agreement negotiations in 2019, so as to avoid concurrent negotiations on the funding for US forces stationed in Japan.

 After Biden took office, due to differing views, both sides agreed to extend the current SMA that would expire in March 2021 for a year.
 The latest renegotiations began in August 2021.